melandy/4brocoders/readme.md

 This app uses Web components.

-Browsers supported Web components: Chrome, Opera
+Browsers support to the Web components: Chrome, Opera